icosalogic/HBD1E/README.md

 To configure either of the power domains without voltage regulation, omit all of the regulation components listed above for that domain, and replace the associated diode (D1 or D3) with a 0 ohm shunt resistor.

+# Configuring Dead Time

+Some, but not all of the pin-compatible gate driver chips support controlling dead time between Q1 and Q2 gate outputs through a resistor connected to pin 6.
+If the gate driver chip you use does not support dead time generation, then do not populate R1, R10 and C6, and ignore the rest of this section.

+If your gate driver chip supports dead time insertion, populate R10 and optionally C6 according to the datasheet for your chip.
+Do not populate R1.
+One strategy is to program an absolute minimum dead time via the hardware as described here, and program an optimized, longer dead time in your control logic, if it supports this capability.
+If your control logic imposes a longer dead time on PWMH and PWML signals, any shorter dead time limit configured on the gate driver chip, as described in this section, will not impose any additional dead time.

+If your chip supports dead time insertion, but you wish to suppress it, populate R1, but not R10 and C6.
+This may be desireable if you use this board in a high-current parallel MOSFET application, as described above.

 # Reference Components